-First on a daily basis, the CAISO determines a daily rate equal to twenty-five (25) percent of the total daily Flexible Ramping Constraint costs divided by total daily gross supply negative deviations for the applicable Trading Day.
+First, on a daily basis, the CAISO determines a daily rate equal to twenty-five (25) percent of the total daily Flexible Ramping Constraint costs divided by total daily gross Supply negative deviations for the applicable Trading Day.
 Each Scheduling Coordinator is assessed its share of these daily costs based on its daily gross negative deviations calculated by resource as described below.
-Second, at the end of each Trading Month, the ISO reverses the daily amounts assessed to Scheduling Coordinators and calculates a monthly rate equal to twenty-five (25) percent of the total monthly Flexible Ramping Constraint costs divided by the total monthly gross supply negative deviations.
-Each Scheduling Coordinator is assessed its share of these monthly costs per its monthly gross negative deviations calculated by resource as described below.
-The gross supply negative deviations are determined by resource based on the sum of: (1) the resource’s total negative Settlement Interval Tier 1 UIE and Tier 2 UIE deviations, which are determined as defined in Section 11.5.2, and (2) any negative import Operational Adjustments.
-Gross supply negative deviations determined for this purpose are not netted across Settlement Intervals.
-The CAISO will provide the ability for Scheduling Coordinators to see daily or monthly Flexible Ramping Constraint cost allocation by resource for their resources in their regularly released settlement statements.
+Second, at the end of each Trading Month, the CAISO reverses the daily amounts assessed to Scheduling Coordinators and calculates a monthly rate equal to twenty-five (25) percent of the total monthly Flexible Ramping Constraint costs divided by the total monthly gross Supply negative deviations.
+Each Scheduling Coordinator is assessed its share of these monthly costs based on its monthly gross negative deviations calculated by resource as described below.
+The gross Supply negative deviations are determined by resource based on the sum of: (1) the resource’s total negative Settlement Interval Tier 1 UIE and Tier 2 UIE deviations, which are determined as specified in Section 11.5.2, and (2) any negative import Operational Adjustments.
+Gross Supply negative deviations determined for this purpose are not netted across Settlement Intervals.
+The CAISO will provide the ability for Scheduling Coordinators to see daily or monthly Flexible Ramping Constraint cost allocation by resource for their resources in their regularly released Settlement Statements.

 5. Changes to Existing ISO Defined Terms